Chris-Pedersen/LaCE_manager/README.md

 `ln_kF_0`
 `ln_kF_1`

-Emulator parameters: these are the parameters that describe each individual P1D(k) power spectrum.
+#### Emulator parameters: These are the parameters that describe each individual P1D(k) power spectrum.
 We have detached these from redshift and traditional cosmology parameters.

 `sigT_Mpc`
 `alpha_p`